quxiaofeng/optimization/about.md

 ---
-layout: post
+layout: page
 title: About
 permalink: /about/
 ---

-The {% newthought 'Optimizations for Machine Learning' %} is a blog recording my thoughts in the study of optimization methods, particularly methods targeting machine learning problem.
+The {% newthought 'Optimizations for Machine Learning' %} is a blog recording my thoughts in the study of optimization methods, particularly methods targeting machine learning problems.